Click here to view our video "Great Things Are Happening Here!"

 New York Medical College joined the Touro College and University System in May 2011, creating one of the United States’ largest biomedical higher education consortiums under one institutional banner.
-Presently, New York Medical College has more than 1,400 students, 1,338 residents and clinical fellows, more than 3,000 faculty members, and 12,706 living alumni.
+Presently, New York Medical College has more than 1,400 students, 1,338 residents and clinical fellows, more than 3,000 faculty members, and more than 16,000 living alumni.

 Points of Pride

 - We are a national leader in educating some of the most highly skilled and sought-after primary care physicians.

 - We sponsor one of the largest Graduate Medical Education programs in the country.

 - Our network of affiliated hospitals, including large urban medical centers, small suburban hospitals, and high-tech regional tertiary care facilities, afford outstanding clinical training opportunities for medical students and residents in the tri-state area.

 - We serve as the academic health sciences center and principal academic public health resource for eight county health departments in New York's Hudson Valley region, one county health department in central New York, and one county health department in southwestern Connecticut, a catchment area more populous than twenty states.